Analysis: Triple-doubles no longer a rarity in the NBA

 “To me, they’re such arbitrary numbers,” Van Gundy said.
 “What, if you get 10, 10 and 10 that’s better than 35, nine and nine? ...
 There’s a big difference between 15 points and 35 points.
 There’s a big difference between 10 rebounds and 18 rebounds.
 And there’s a big difference between 10 assists and 17 assists.
 So, to say a triple-double is a measure of a great game, I don’t know.”

-This will be the fifth consecutive year that the NBA has seen players collect at least 100 triple-doubles; there were 99 this season through Monday and 551 in the last five seasons, with this one only barely past the halfway mark.
-Westbrook leads the league with 16 already, followed by Denver’s Nikola Jokic and Brooklyn’s James Harden with 12 apiece, then Dallas’ Luka Doncic with nine.
+This is the fifth consecutive year that the NBA has seen players collect at least 100 triple-doubles; Westbrook got another one Tuesday night for No. 100, and in game No. 692, that’s the fastest the league has ever gotten to the century mark.
+Westbrook’s triple-double Tuesday was his league-best 17th.
+Going into Tuesday, Denver’s Nikola Jokic and Brooklyn’s James Harden had 12 apiece, and were followed by Dallas’ Luka Doncic with nine.

 Even some players seem less-than-impressed by them these days.